Generic Name: Ibalizumab

 Experimental Code: TMB-355

-Ibalizumab, an injectable biologic, needs to be combined with oral antiretrovirals, preferably HIV medications to which the virus is still at least partly sensitive.
-Drug-resistance testing will be very important in figuring out which antiretrovirals to combine with ibalizumab.
+Trogarzo, an injectable biologic, needs to be combined with oral antiretrovirals, preferably HIV medications to which the virus is still at least partly sensitive.
+Drug-resistance testing will be very important in figuring out which antiretrovirals to combine with Trogarzo.

 Adult Dose: The dose has not yet been determined.
 It will require intravenous (IV) administration every two or four weeks, depending on the dose comparisons being conducted in the Phase III trials.